-J&K: Claim that access to High Court has been hampered is untrue, says Supreme Court
+J&K: SC says High Court report doesn’t support claim of access to state court being impeded

-The court also asked the Juvenile Justice Committee of the High Court to submit a report on the alleged detention of children.
+The Juvenile Justice Committee of the High Court has also been told to submit a report on the alleged detention of children.

-The Supreme Court on Friday said Jammu and Kashmir High Court Chief Justice Gita Mittal submitted a report saying it was untrue that people were not able to access the court, PTI reported.
+The Supreme Court on Friday said Jammu and Kashmir High Court Chief Justice Gita Mittal submitted a report that did not support claims made that people were not able to access the state court, PTI reported.

 On Monday, the lawyer of child rights activists Inakshi Ganguly and Shanta Sinha had claimed that they could not file a plea seeking clarity about reports of children being illegally detained by security forces because the shutdown and restrictions on public movement had hampered their access to it.